ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 2. If it is desired to add additional VLANs at this time, navigate to the **Associate a VLAN** section.
 The drop down box, ‘Select VLAN’ should be enabled and other provisioned VLANs can be selected. ![](images/Gateway-Associate-VLAN.png)

 If no eligible VLAN is shown, no VLANs are available on the same router as the VRA.
 This will require a [support ticket](https://control.bluemix.net/support/unifiedConsole/tickets/add) to be raised to request a private VLAN on the same router as the VRA and for this VLAN to be deleted.
-{tip}
+{:tip}

 3. Click **Associate** to tell {{site.data.keyword.Bluemix_notm}} that the IP routing for this VLAN will now be manged by this VRA.
 Initial VLAN association may take a couple of minutes to complete.
 Once completed the VLAN should be shown under the **Associated VLANs** heading.

 At this stage the VLAN and associated subnet are not protected or routed via the VRA and the VSI is accessible via the {{site.data.keyword.Bluemix_notm}} Private network.
-The status of VLAN will be shown as *Bypassed*.{tip}
+The status of VLAN will be shown as *Bypassed*.{:tip}

 4. Select **Actions** in the right hand column, then **Route VLAN** to route the VLAN/Subnet via the VRA.
 This will take a few minutes.
 A screen refresh will show it is Routed.